 When you use a baking stone, the first bake may take a couple of minutes longer than the subsequent bake.
 Once the stone is warm the cooking time is reduced.

-Let your stone cool entirely before washing, to avoid cracking.
+Let your stone cool fully before washing, to avoid cracking.

 How to easily get evenly sized cookies.